thechelsuk/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 09:00AM on 3 December 2025, or as the situation changes.

-- Flood alert: River Leadon catchment
+- Warning no longer in force: River Leadon catchment
-- River levels are currently rising due to rainfall overnight, subsequently flooding may continue over the next few days.

-Flooding may affect low lying land and roads adjacent to the River Leadon.
-Locations that may be affected include Ledbury, Much Marcle, Staunton, Tibberton and Wedderburn Bridge.
-Water may be over the road at Upleadon Court.

-We are closely monitoring the situation.
-Avoid using low lying footpaths and any bridges near local watercourses.

-This message will be updated by 10:00am On 3 December 2025 or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Flood alert: River Avon in Worcestershire
+- Warning no longer in force: River Avon in Worcestershire
-- River levels are currently rising due to rainfall overnight, subsequently flooding may continue over the next few days.
-Flooding may affect low lying land and roads adjacent to the River Avon from Abbotts Salford to Tewkesbury.
-Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
-Mill Bank Road from Jubilee Bridge to Fladbury may be impacted.

-Predicted peaks:-

-Evesham  1.3m to 1.5m 02/12/2025 PM

-Bredon 1.5m to 1.9m  03/12/2025 AM

-We are closely monitoring the situation.
-Avoid using low lying footpaths and any bridges near local watercourses and avoid low lying roads near rivers, which may be flooded.

-This message will be updated by 09:00AM on 3 December 2025, or as the situation changes.
+- There is no longer a threat of flooding, though standing water and debris may still remain.
+Weather conditions are expected to improve and no further flooding is expected.
+We will continue to monitor the situation and will issue further alerts or warnings if necessary.
+Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
+Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

 - Flood alert: River Wye in Herefordshire
 - River levels remain high and the potential for flooding remains today 02 December 2025 .
 Flooding may affect low lying land and roads along the River Wye from Hay on Wye to Ross on Wye.
 Other locations affected may include the A438 between Letton & Willersey, Byford, Bredwardine & Hereford.
 Road closures & diversions on the A438 may be in force.
 Observed peaks:- Hay on Wye peaked this morning at 2.45m, Bredwardine is peaking now at 4.4m.
 Predicted Peaks:- Belmont 4.3m to 4.5m on 02/12 AM, Old Wye Bridge 3.7m to 3.9m on 02/12 PM, Mordiford 4.1m to 4.3m on 02/12 PM, Ross on Wye 3.7m to 3.9m on 02/12 overnight.
 We are closely monitoring the situation .
 Take care and avoid walking, cycling or driving through flood water .
 This message will be updated by 10:00AM on 03 December 2025 or as the situation changes.